-The American Association of Museums tells us that house museums are the fastest growing and most
+The American Alliance of Museums tells us that house museums are the fastest growing and most

 visited type of museum in the country.
 The appeal of house museums is undeniable--we can all